On the semi-infinite Deligne--Lusztig varieties for $\mathrm{GSp}$: Introduction

-is isomorphic to a product of a classical Deligne--Lusztig variety and an affine space up to perfection.
-Note that such a description does not hold in general (cf.\,\cite{Shimada2022} and \cite{He2022}). \item The scheme $X_{h}$, defined in \cite{Chan2019} (see also \cite{Chan2021a}) is also related to the semi-infinite Deligne--Lusztig variety $X_{w}^{(U)}(b)$.
-In \cite{Chan2021a}, they studied L-packets using varieties $X_{h}$.
-On the other hand, in \cite{Lusztig1979}, Lusztig expects that we can construct supercuspidal representations by using semi-infinite Deligne--Lusztig varieties $X_{w}^{(U)} (b)$ in some sense.
-This result $(3)$ ensures that we can regard studies of representations coming from $X_h$ such as \cite{Chan2021a} as a realization of Lusztig's expectation. \end{enumerate}
+and $\overline{w}$ is a suitable element of the Weyl group of $\overline{G}$ (see Definitions \ref{def:findlv} and \ref{def:findlvodd}).
+Such a product description does not hold in general (cf.\ \cite{Shimada2022} and \cite{He2022}).} \item The scheme $X_{h}$, defined in \cite{Chan2019} (see also \cite{Chan2021a}) is also related to the semi-infinite Deligne--Lusztig variety $X_{w}^{(U)}(b)$. {\cred More precisely, the subset (which can be regarded as a ``component'') of $X_{w}^{(U)}$ defined by $\mathop{\varprojlim}\limits_{r>m}\dot{X}^{m}_{w_r}(b)_{\mathcal{L}}$ (where $\dot{X}^{m}_{w_r}(b)_{\mathcal{L}}$ is a component of $X^{m}_{w_r}(b)(\overline{k})$), is isomorphic to $\mathop{\varprojlim}\limits_{h}X_h$.
+In particular, $X_h$ is isomorphic to a quotient of that component.} In \cite{Chan2021a}, they studied L-packets using varieties $X_{h}$.
+On the other hand, in \cite{Lusztig1979}, Lusztig expects that we can construct supercuspidal representations by using semi-infinite Deligne--Lusztig varieties $X_{w}^{(U)} (b)$ in some sense. {\cred Thus the constructions of representations from $X_h$ can be viewed as instances of Lusztig’s expectation in \cite{Lusztig1979}.} \end{enumerate} We will explain our results in detail.

-In \cite{Chan2021a}, they studied L-packets using varieties $X_{h}$.
-On the other hand, in \cite{Lusztig1979}, Lusztig expects that we can construct supercuspidal representations by using semi-infinite Deligne--Lusztig varieties $X_{w}^{(U)} (b)$ in some sense.
-This result $(3)$ ensures that we can regard studies of representations coming from $X_h$ such as \cite{Chan2021a} as a realization of Lusztig's expectation.

-We will explain our results in detail.
 Let $K$ be a non-archimedean local field, and $\breve{K}$ a completion of the maximal unramified extension of $K$.
 Let $V := \breve{K}^{2n}$ be the vector space with the symplectic form $\Omega$ given by (\ref{eqn:Omega}).
 We define $w_{r} \in \GSp(V)$ by

 and a representative $b \in \GSp (V)$ of a basic $\sigma$-conjugacy class with $\lambda (b) = -\varpi^{k}$ for $k=0,1$.
 We also put $w := w_{0}$.
 Here, $\lambda$ is the similitude character of $\GSp(V)$.
 The key method in \cite{Chan2021} is parameterizing affine (resp.\,semi-infinite) Deligne--Lusztig varieties by a set $V_{b}^{\mathrm{adm}}$.
 Instead of $V_{b}^{\mathrm{adm}}$, we introduce the set $\Vsymp$, defined by